adamglang/html_test/README.md

 3. Why would we use the "h3" element?

-A: As a subheading
+A: As a subheading <br>
-B: At the top of an article
+B: At the top of an article <br>
-C: It doesn't matter what tag you use since we can change it's appearence with CSS
+C: It doesn't matter what tag you use since we can change it's appearence with CSS <br>
-D: When there is already a heading and a subheading, but there should be yet another subheading before the main content begins
+D: When there is already a heading and a subheading, but there should be yet another <br>
+subheading before the main content begins

 4. What is a _semantic_ element?

-A: Elements that have more than one attribute
+A: Elements that have more than one attribute <br>
-B: Elements that link to some semantic text
+B: Elements that link to some semantic text <br>
-C: Elements which give meaning in a human- and machine-readable way
+C: Elements which give meaning in a human- and machine-readable way <br>
-D: None of these
+D: None of these <br>

 5. Of these sets of elements which are _all_ semantic elements